Using Collaboration, Notifications, and Dashboard Activity

 - Mark individual items read when you have handled them, or mark all read when the queue has genuinely been cleared.

-Use Activity Feed when you need the office view
+Use Dashboard Activity when you need the office view

-- Open Collaboration → Activity Feed when the question is broader than one notification.
+- Open Dashboard → Activity when the question is broader than one notification.
+Old Activity Feed links redirect to this section.

 - Filter by resource type when you only care about sites, inspections, defects, quotes, or work orders.